- Introduction and Purpose

 The Head of Collection Management who reports to the Deputy Director of the library has overall responsibility for determining which items will be added to or removed from the library's collection.
 Several individual library staff members are responsible for selecting resources for special collections.

 CU Anschutz faculty, staff, and students are encouraged to use the Strauss Library online suggestion form to recommend and suggest new information resources.
-Suggestions for the collection may also be submitted on print forms available at the Service Desk or emailed to collection development staff at Paul.Andrews@cuanschutz.edu.
+Suggestions for the collection may also be submitted on print forms available at the Service Desk or emailed to collection management staff at Paul.Andrews@cuanschutz.edu.
 Recommendations are evaluated according to the guidelines outlined in this policy.
 Selection decisions are based on the relevance of items to the clinical practice, curriculum, and research needs of the greatest number of CU Anschutz faculty, staff, and students, as well as other guidelines specified in this policy.

 Many factors must be weighed in making selection decisions.
 The following factors are considered when evaluating resources for addition to the collection.